BlackSoulKnight/Tevi_Randomizer/README.md

 + It is possible to play the game with Sable and Celia locked behind extra Items
 + Talking to Professor Zema will provide hints as to general item locations

-## Custom Difficulty
-### Currently Disabled
-When selecting a positive number for Fake Difficulty the enemy speed and bullet behaviour will change.
-The hp and dmg the enemy will deal, is set to the Difficulty selected in the New Game screen selection.
-This value can be change with the Bed in Tevi's Home.<br>
-If a negtive number or nothing is set, the game will handle everything as usual.

 ## Disabling Randomizer
 Press in the Randomizer Menu A+S or LT+RT.
 Or remove the TeviRandomizer.dll